-Several people slashed at New York City day care, police say; suspect in custody
+Infants among stabbing victims at New York City day care, police say; suspect in custody

-A suspect was in custody after several people, including children, were found slashed at an overnight New York City day care facility early Friday, police said.
+A suspect was in custody after at least five people, including three infants, were slashed at an overnight New York City day care facility early Friday, police said.

-At least three people were wounded in the slashing at the Queens home around 3:30 a.m., WABC-TV reported.
-The injuries were considered to be non-life-threatening, police said.
+The wounded were found inside the Queens home around 3:30 a.m., according to NBC New York.
+The injuries were not considered to be life threatening, police said.

+The injured infants included two boys and a girl, police said.
+Another man and a woman were also injured.
+Their identities and ages weren’t immediately released.
+The man who was injured had a child at the day care while the woman was a daycare employee, according to NBC New York.

-The suspect, identified only as a woman in her 30s, was found in the basement of the home with self-inflicted cuts on a wrist, according to the station.
+The suspect, identified as a 52-year-old woman, was found in the basement of the home with self-inflicted cuts on a wrist, according to the station.

 She was reportedly being treated at a hospital for a non-life-threatening wound.
 Her relationship with the children wasn’t immediately clear.